jieyang-lab/jieyang-lab.github.io/_research/stress-signaling.md

 image_alt: diagram of signaling pathway
 ---
 We are focused on dissecting the molecular mechanisms of cellular stress response, with a particular emphasis on mitochondrial stress, endoplasmic reticulum (ER) stress, and the downstream integrated stress response (ISR).
 Our interdisciplinary approach integrates structural biology (Cryo-EM/Cryo-ET), biochemistry (protein characterization), and cell biology (fluorescent imaging).

 The main questions we are asking:
-1. How do stress sensor proteins such as IRE1, PERK, and DELE1-HRI detect distinct upstream stress under various   physiological and pathological conditions?
+1. How do stress sensor proteins such as IRE1, PERK, and DELE1-HRI detect distinct upstream stress?
 2. What are the structural mechanisms that activate these stress sensor proteins?
 3. How do they induce downstream stress-response signaling?